amosyu2000/cyclops/docs/Design/MIS.md

 | 2023-01-31        | Swap breadboard and jumper wires for PCB and soldered connections.                                      | Amos Cheung           | Manual testing.
 Verify connections using multimeter.                                                                                                                             |
 | 2023-02-05        | Integration of all software modules.                                                                    | Brian Le, Amos Yu     | Manual Testing.
 Mount the hardware to the bicycle and ensure it functions as detailed in the SRS Document.

-## 13. Appendix
+## 12. Appendix

-### 13.1.
+### 12.1.
 Reflection
 Cyclops ride assist aims to fill the ride monitoring and crash avoidance gap in the cycling market.
 This solution takes the form of a camera, accelerometer, and distance sensor.
 These inputs are parsed by an embedded computer to provide users with warning lights when vehicles are approaching, and an automatically logged clip if a crash is detected.
-#### 13.1.1.
+#### 12.1.1.
 Solution Limitations
 **Camera Resolution:** The maximum camera resolution possible with the current implementation is 640p.
 This is due to the data transfer speeds being limited by the USB connection made between the camera and the Raspberry Pi.
 Using the Raspberry Camera Module is an alternative to the current implementation which would overcome the USB bandwidth issue and could increase the resolution to 1080p.
 This alternative comes with the downside of addition cost and recording software rewriting because the Pi Camera Module uses custom libraries.

 **Camera Position:** With the current implementation the camera is seated atop the bicycle forks facing forward.
 This provides video capture of the volume of space in front of the cyclist.
 The limitation of this implementation is evident, there is no camera footage of the volume of space behind the rider.
 An alternative to the current state would be to add an additional camera with a view behind the cyclist.
 However, due to the current USB bandwidth issues with a single camera and the lack of support for dual Raspberry Pi Camera Modules this change is not feasible.
 A possible alternative would be changing the position of the current camera to face being the cyclist.

 **Battery Life:** For cyclists who go on multi hour long bicycle rides, battery life may be of concern.
 The Raspberry Pi used to perform computations is not particularly battery efficient compared to more project specific embedded computers who do not have as much computational overhead.
 The capacity of the current battery pack being used is 10,000mah.
 To improve battery life, a higher capacity battery pack could be purchased.
 However, a higher capacity battery pack is almost certain to come along with the unwanted side effects of a larger size and heavier weight.

- ### 13.2.
+ ### 12.2.
 References

 [1] "Raspberry Pi 4 Mechanical Drawing", 2018.
 [Online].
 Available: https://datasheets.raspberrypi.com/rpi4/raspberry-pi-4-mechanical-drawing.pdf

 [2] "What is PLA?", 2023.
 [Online].
 Available: https://www.twi-global.com/technical-knowledge/faqs/what-is-pla

 [3] "Raspberry Pi 4 Electrical Schematic", 2018.
 [Online].
 Available: https://datasheets.raspberrypi.com/rpi4/raspberry-pi-4-reduced-schematics.pdf

+[4] "Elegoo Double Sided PCB Board Kit", 2023.
+[Online].
+Available: https://www.elegoo.com/en-ca/products/elegoo-double-sided-pcb-board-kit